rvarttinen/spring-example-magic/README.md

 Please keep in mind that the GraphQL capabilities was recently added and is a work in progress (as the entire app for that matter), as more, and more complex, things will come soon.

 ### SPARQL endpoint
-By activating the SPARQL capability the locally stored RDF data can bea extracted and manipulated using a SPRQL endpoint.
+By activating the SPARQL capability the locally stored RDF data can be extracted and manipulated using a SPARQL endpoint.
 This capability comes "out-of-box" by employing Apache Fuseki.
 The `application.properties` file holds a setting, `rdf.fuseki.enabled`, controlling this feature.
 By default it is set to `false`.
 By setting it to `true` and restarting the service the Fuseki provided endpoint will be available on port 3001.
 You can use Postman (post the request with the SPARQL-query) or any SPARQL-editor of your choice.